Laleh Bakhtiar: Personal life

-Bakhtiar married Iranian architect Nader Ardalan in 1960, while she was a nondenominational Christian; she eventually converted to Islam in 1964.
-She eventually divorced Ardalan in 1976 and returned to the U.S. in 1988, where she received her Ph.D. from the University of New Mexico in educational psychology.
-She moved to Chicago in 1992, and was a Nationally Certified Counselor.
+Bakhtiar was engaged in 1960, and married in 1964 to Iranian architect Nader Ardalan, while she was a nondenominational Christian; she converted to Islam in 1964.
+She divorced Ardalan in 1976, and returned to the U.S. in 1988.

+She received her Ph.D. from the University of New Mexico in educational psychology.
+She moved to Chicago in 1992 and was a Nationally Certified Counselor.

 She died on October 18, 2020, in Chicago from myelodysplastic syndrome.

 Family

-Bakhtiar had three children, including Iran Davar.
+Bakhtiar had three children, including Iran Davar (now Davar Ardalan).

-Her older brother was Jamshid Bakhtiar, better known as Jim, a psychiatrist.
-He was a fullback and placekicker at the University of Virginia and he was selected by the Football Writers Association of America as a first-team back on its 1957 College Football All-America Team.
+Her older brother was Jamshid Bakhtiar, better known as "Jim", who was a psychiatrist.
+He had been a fullback and placekicker at the University of Virginia and he was selected by the Football Writers Association of America as a first-team back in its 1957 College Football All-America Team.
 Through her sister Parveen, Bakhtiar's niece is novelist Lailee McNair and her nephew is former tennis player Fred McNair.

 Awards and recognition

-In May 2016, Bakhtiar was awarded the Lifetime Achievement Award from the Mohammed Webb Foundation in Chicago.
+In May 2016, Bakhtiar was awarded a lifetime achievement award from the Mohammed Webb Foundation in Chicago.

-On November 15, 2020, Daisy Khan, founder of WISE, honored Bakhtiar with a Lifetime Achievement Award.
+On November 15, 2020, Daisy Khan, founder of the Women's Islamic Initiative in Spirituality and Equality (WISE), honored Bakhtiar with a lifetime achievement award.

 Criticism

-Mohammad Ashraf, head of the Islamic Society of North America (Canada), said he would not permit The Sublime Quran to be sold in the society's bookstore of ISNA because Bakhtiar had not studied at an accredited Muslim institution.
+Mohammad Ashraf, head of the Islamic Society of North America (Canada), said he would not permit The Sublime Quran to be sold at the society's bookstore because Bakhtiar had not studied at an accredited Muslim institution.
 "This woman-friendly translation will be out of line and will not fly too far", he commented.
 "Women have been given a very good place in Islam."

-Khaled Abou El Fadl, Islamic law professor from University of California, Los Angeles (UCLA), said she "has a reputation as an editor, not [as] an Islamic scholar", and that three years of Classical Arabic were not enough.
-El Fadl also "is troubled by a method of translating that relies on dictionaries and other English translations."
+Khaled Abou El Fadl, an Islamic law professor from the University of California, Los Angeles (UCLA), said that Bakhtiar "has a reputation as an editor, not [as] an Islamic scholar" and that three years of Classical Arabic were not enough. and that he "is troubled by a method of translating that relies on dictionaries and other English translations".
 Bakhtiar disagreed with such criticism saying, "The criticism is [there] because I'm a woman."
 She also said that some other well-known translators were not considered Islamic scholars.